Feekoos/python_project_skeleton/README.md

 # python_project_skeleton
-Basic files for start of a pzthon project
+Basic files for start of a python project